Scripted

 Original Series & Business of Writing

-For the final five weeks of the program, working one on one with an experienced mentor, participants will further develop their own original scripted television pilot script.
-During this time, through case studies, seminars, lectures, and workshops presented by industry professionals, participants will also be introduced to the business side of the industry—everything from marketplace trends to project pitching.
+For the final five weeks of the program, working one on one with an experienced mentor, participants will further develop their own original scripted television pilot.
+During this time, participants will also continue to learn more about the business side —preparing their project pitches and meeting with industry professionals.

 All complete applications submitted by the deadline will be reviewed by a selection committee comprised of industry professionals.